-The Board currently has the following standing committees: Audit, Compensation and Benefits, Governance and Nominating, and Finance.
+The Board currently has the following standing committees: Audit, Compensation and Benefits, Finance, and Governance and Nominating.
 In accordance with New York Stock Exchange listing standards, all members of the Audit, Compensation and Benefits, and Governance and Nominating Committees are independent directors.
 All directors serving on the Audit Committee meet the enhanced independence criteria established by the New York Stock Exchange for audit committee members.
 The Board may, from time to time, establish or maintain additional or alternative committees that it determines to be necessary or appropriate.

 Committee members and chairpersons will be appointed by the Board upon the recommendation of the Governance and Nominating Committee.
 There are no fixed terms for service on committees.
 Committee meetings are generally held in conjunction with full Board meetings.
-The charters of the Audit, Compensation and Benefits, Governance and Nominating, and Finance Committees are published on the Company’s website.
+The charters of the Audit, Compensation and Benefits, Finance, and Governance and Nominating Committees are published on the Company’s website.

 Director Access to Management and, as Necessary and Appropriate, Independent Advisors